opensearch-project/data-prepper/docs/configuration.md

 ```
 This sample pipeline creates a source to receive trace data and outputs transformed data to stdout.

+* `delay`(Optional): An `int` representing the maximum duration in milliseconds to retrieve records from the buffer.
+If the buffer's specified batch_size has not been reached before this duration is exceeded, a partial batch is used.
+If this value is set to 0, all available records up to the batch size will be immediately returned.
+If the buffer is empty, the buffer will block for up to 5 seconds to wait for records.
+Default value is `3000`.
+* `workers`(Optional): An `int` representing the number of ProcessWorker threads for the pipeline.
+Default value is `1`.

 ## Server Configuration
 Data Prepper allows the following properties to be configured: